Karl Künstler

-Karl Künstler (12 January 1901 in Zella, Anrode – presumably in April 1945 in Nuremberg) was a German SS-Obersturmbannführer and commandant of Flossenbürg concentration camp.
+Karl Künstler (12 January 1901 – presumably April 1945) was a German SS-Obersturmbannführer and commandant of Flossenbürg concentration camp.

 Life

 Künstler, whose father was a barber, worked at a post office in Kassel in 1915, against the wishes of his parents, after completing school.
 From 1919, he was a Berufssoldat (professional soldier) and served for 12 years in the Reichswehr, where he attended the Heeresfachschule für Verwaltung und Wirtschaft (Army Technical School of Management and Economics) in addition to various training courses.
 His marriage in 1929 resulted in two children.
 Künstler, who rose in the Reichswehr to the rank of Feldwebel, retired from the military in 1931.
 In 1931, he joined the SS (member no. 40,005) and then also the Nazi Party (member no. 1,238,648).
 From 1931, he served full-time in the SS.
 From 1934 to 1935, he was assigned to the SS-Verfügungstruppe in Jüterbog and then briefly to the SS-Totenkopfverbände Brandenburg.
-After a completed course at the SS-Junkerschule Bad Tölz in 1936, he was transferred to the SS-Totenkopfstandarte Oberbayern and rose to become its commander in December 1939.
+After completing a course at the SS-Junkerschule Bad Tölz in 1936, he was transferred to the SS-Totenkopfstandarte Oberbayern and rose to become its commander in December 1939.